kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 6. Enter the domain 'jamrocknation.com'(any domain name can be used) into the 'Root domain name' field as shown below, then click 'Next'.  <br/>
 <img src="https://i.imgur.com/Sn2HnQr.png" height="80%" width="80%" alt="Configure Active Directory"/>
 <br />
-7. Create a Directory Services Restore Mode password, then proceed by clicking 'Next' until the 'Install' button is no longer greyed out. <br/>
+7. Create a 'Directory Services Restore Mode' password, then proceed by clicking 'Next' until the 'Install' button is no longer greyed out. <br/>
 <img src="https://i.imgur.com/2Z8FzMw.png" height="80%" width="80%" alt="Configure Active Directory"/>
 <br />
 8. Click the 'Install' button to let the process begin.
 Once the server is configured, a prompt stating the server is being restarted because Active Directory was installed will appear.
 Select 'Close' on the prompt to let the server restart.